BrysonMcI/Skitter/README.md

 ## ElasticSearch setup
 Navigate to the `elk-files` directory and run the `fix_mmap.sh` script to allow more memory for the elk container.
 Then simply run `docker-compose up` to start up an ELK stack.

+## API Gateway
+The API Gateway is a custom proxy that will serve as a public face of the Skitter web application.
+All requests to any endpoint will be made to the gateway, which will then forward valid requests to the respective microservice.
+To run, simple issue `docker-compose up` from the `API-Gateway` folder.